mlflow/mlp-regression-template/README.md

 scoring, along with cards containing detailed information about the results of each step.
 The model will also be registered to the MLflow Model Registry if it meets registration thresholds.
 To iterate and improve your model, follow the [MLflow Pipelines usage guide](https://mlflow.org/docs/latest/pipelines.html#usage).
-Note that iteration will likely involve filling in the FIXMEs in the step code files with your own code, in addition to the configuration keys.
+Note that iteration will likely involve filling in the optional `FIXME`s in the step code files with your own code, in addition to the configuration keys.

 ## Reference